sbliefnick1/fauteuil/README.md

 # fauteuil
-Fauteuil is an integration of Docker and Apache Airflow, designed to be deployed on a multi-node cluster.
+Fauteuil is an integration of [Docker](https://www.docker.com/) and [Apache Airflow](https://github.com/apache/airflow) (whose explanations are beyond the scope of this project), designed to be deployed on a multi-node cluster.
 This has been used on nodes running CentOS 7.5.
 Aside from a few OS-specific changes to set up details and replacing configurations and DAGs with your own, you should be able to deploy this repo with minimal